5 Best Septic-Safe Toilet Cleaners (Avoid Expensive Fixes)

 Should you however use toilet tank drop-ins if you are on a septic system?
 Are toilet tank tablets septic-safe?
 What are toilet tank tablets made of?

-To start with, water softeners should not be used by anyone who is on a septic systems.
-The active ingredient in water softeners and the one in bleach is the same.
+To start with, water softeners should not be used by anyone who is on septic systems.
+The active ingredient in water softeners and the one in bleach are the same.
 That is why they almost smell the same.

 As we have already seen, bleach is harmful to the good bacteria in your septic tank and should never be used to clean the toilet.

 With a septic system, there are some toilet bowl drop-in tablets that you can use to improve the overall working of your septic tank.
-The dissolve quickly in water so you just flush them down.
+They dissolve quickly in water, so you just flush them down.

 1. Green Gobbler Septic Saver

-The Green Gobbler septic saver drop-in tablets contains powerful bacteria and enzymes that digests clog-causing waste, preventing expensive backups.
+The Green Gobbler septic saver drop-in tablets contain powerful bacteria and enzymes that digest clog-causing waste, preventing expensive backups.
 It also takes care of bad odors by accelerating the breakdown of organic waste in the septic tank.

-Each bag contains 6 tablets and you only need to use one tablet a month.
+Each bag contains 6 tablets, and you only need to use one tablet a month.
 Just drop it in the bowl and flush the toilet.
-They are inexpensive and works like a charm.
+They are inexpensive and work like a charm.

-You can buy if the Green Bobble septic saver on Amazon here
+You can buy the Green Bobble septic saver on Amazon here

 2. CustomBio Septic Fizzytabs

-It works by releasing millions of beneficial bacteria in your septic tank which helps to replenish those lost by antimicrobial soaps and other toxic substances released in the septic tank.
-Just drop a tablet in the bowl, allow it to dissolve then flush the toilet
+It works by releasing millions of beneficial bacteria in your septic tank, which helps to replenish those lost by antimicrobial soaps and other toxic substances released in the septic tank.
+Just drop a tablet in the bowl, allow it to dissolve, and then flush the toilet.

 You can buy it here on Amazon